Last reviewed 5 November 2020

 The Chancellor of the Exchequer, Rishi Sunak, released his “Plan for Jobs” on 8 July 2020 to set out how the Government will support economic recovery in the UK.
-One of the elements included was a new Job Retention Bonus (JRB) to provide additional support to employers who keep on their furloughed employees in meaningful employment, after the Government’s Coronavirus Job Retention Scheme ends on 31 October 2020.
+One of the elements included was a new Job Retention Bonus (JRB) to provide additional support to employers who keep on their furloughed employees in meaningful employment according to certain criteria

 More detailed guidance was released on 2 October 2020.

 When originally announced, the Bonus was formed around continued employment of previously furloughed workers after the end of the Job Retention Scheme on 31 October 2020.
 However, the Prime Minister announced on 31 October 2020 that the Scheme would continue into November 2020.
 It is unclear at this stage what the effect of this extension has on the Job Retention Bonus, and clarification from the Government guidance is awaited.

 These FAQs will be updated once that clarification is received.

 Which employers can claim it?

 All employers who furloughed staff are eligible for the JRB including recruitment agencies and umbrella companies.

 Employers should ensure that they have:

 complied with their obligations to pay and file PAYE accurately and on time under the Real Time Information (RTI) reporting system for all employees

 a UK bank account.